Fall in Line: Background

 Aguilera described the song: "I wrote 'Fall in Line' a few years ago before all this news came out [Time's Up and Me Too movement].
 It was the song that needed to be heard.
 Because of what I witnessed when I was growing up I always felt really driven to have a voice that my mom kind of never had in my childhood.
 So I've always wanted to be that advocate for women and anybody that was struggling to have their own voice.
 I watched my mom have to be submissive, watch her Ps and Qs or she's gonna get beat up.
 You can either be, unfortunately, so damaged by it that you take a turn for the worse, or you can feel empowered by it and make choices to never go down that route."
-In November 2018, the track's songwriter and producer Jon Bellion revealed that at one point, Beyoncé had tried to secure the song for the R&B duo Chloe x Halle.

 In June 2018, Aguilera appeared on DJ Zane Lowe's Beats 1 radio show, giving an interview about Liberation.
 The singer explained that the track was committed to everyone that felt disempowered, adding: "It's a message that I've preached [...]
 I think the chorus can fit anybody's feeling if they feel repressed, or oppressed, or whatever's going on in their lives that they feel they need to come to their own realization".
 Aguilera also revealed that she decided to work with Lovato because it was important to choose someone that is vocal about her own struggles and past, stating: "I wanted somebody that could 'come to play'", adding that she "put so much heart and passion into it" and teared up when first hearing her vocals on it.
 Aguilera also sent her flowers and mentioned "I was just like, 'Oh my God, you took it to the next level'".
+Lovato also noted that, "It’s easy to say that Christina’s legacy is her vocals, but for me it’s been more than that. [...]
+Her legacy is teaching people to stay true to who they are."